dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 interesting in any way.
 I don't even have much of a platform, as I'm pretty sure most of my site's traffic comes from bots.

 The simple answer is: sometimes you just need to write.
+Not even necessarily to be read, though of course that would be a nice plus.
+Sometimes you just need to write to save yourself.
+To _be_ yourself.
+To _form_ a self worthy of being saved.

+There's this Don DeLillo quote that comes from a letter he wrote to fellow writer Jonathan Franzen in 1997.
+I've never even read any of DeLillo's books, but I think about this quote a lot:

+> Writing is a form of personal freedom.
+It frees us from the mass identity we
+> see in the making all around us.
+In the end, writers will write not to be
+> outlaw heroes of some underculture but mainly to save themselves, to survive
+> as individuals.

-And that's all the reason I need.
+And in the end, that's all the reason I need.

 [aynrand]: http://www.newyorker.com/humor/daily-shouts/i-was-ayn-rands-lover
 [lament]: https://www.maa.org/external_archive/devlin/LockhartsLament.pdf